Not going away: Euthanasia opponents vow to keep fighting

 NZ First has so far supported the legislation on the condition the Act leader will amend it to require a referendum.

-The Green Party's support at a final reading is conditional only apply to those with six months to live.
+The Green Party's support at a final reading is conditional that the bill only applies to those with six months to live.

 If the House can't agree to either of those conditions during the Committee of the Whole House, the legislation's future could become significantly less certain.